 On the other hand, non-ferrous metals like gold and silver are exceptionally rare.
-That, combined with their relatively wide range of uses, tend to make non-ferrous metals more expensive.
-That’s why they’re often referred to as the “precious metals.”
+That, combined with their relatively wide range of uses, tends to make non-ferrous metals more expensive.
+That’s why they’re often referred to as “precious metals.”

 As with all General Kinematics equipment, you can rest assured that our vibrating grinding drum is built for longevity and durability.
 We understand that when you need processing equipment, you need a solution you can rely on.
 Looking for something else?
 General Kinematics offers a wide range of high-quality equipment designed to make your processes more efficient.
 Contact us today to learn more!